infraguys/genesis_oidc_ui/docs/authorization-flow.md

 via the `fetchAuthorizationRequestByUuid(authUuid)` function from the `authorizationRequestApi` service.

+In the React layer, this request is orchestrated by the `useAuthorizationRequest(authUuid)` hook.

 The response is mapped to the `AuthorizationRequestInfo` structure, which contains at least the `scope` field.
 The `scope` string is split into